voicebase/voicebase-docs/docs/overview/api_overview.rst

 API Overview
 ============

-VoiceBase provides APIs for speech recognition and speech analytics.
-Our customers use the APIs to transcribe recordings with high accuracy, discover the keywords and topics discussed, and predict business outcomes.
+VoiceBase provides APIs for speech recognition and speech analytics, providing customers with a wide variety of insights about the data in their audio files.

 #############
 Authorization
 #############

 The VoiceBase /v3 REST API is secured using OAuth Bearer tokens.
-Bearer tokens are issued and managed through the `Developer Portal <https://apis.voicebase.com/developer-portal>`_.
+Bearer tokens are issued and managed through your VoiceBase `account <https://app.voicebase.com>`_.

 For details on getting your first token, see the `How to Get Your Bearer Token <../how-to-guides/hello-world.html#how-to-get-your-bearer-token>`_ section of the `Hello, World How-To Guide <../how-to-guides/hello-world.html>`_.